 It's a rough ride best made on a 4 wheel drive vehicle or a solid pickup truck.
 It's only 9 feet wide, so if you meet another vehicle one of you will have to pull off the road for a bit.

 I have driven it in both my Toyota Corolla and Honda HRV, but very slowly.

 This red brick is the original pavement of the Dixie Highway.
 Construction began in 1915 on the highway.
 The bricks were manufactured by the Graves Company of Birmingham, Alabama.

 This segment was part of a road designed to connect Jacksonville with the area around Flagler Beach east of Bunnell.

-On its way south from Jacksonville, the road passed through some communities that are nearly ghost towns now, but whose names remain on the maps and roadway signs: Spuds up near Hastings and Dupont Center south of St. Augustine come to mind.
+On its way south from Jacksonville, the road passed through some communities that are nearly ghost towns now, but whose names remain on the maps and roadway signs.

 Most of Old Dixie Highway was torn out and paved over with asphalt in the 1920s and 1930s.
 The old brick road that ran from Bunnell to Flagler Beach was torn out and repaved and became State Road 100.

 A lot of bricks from the old road were given to local settlers who used them for their own paving projects, fireplaces or patios.